Viktor Dzyuba

-Viktor Dzyuba (Виктор Викторович Дзюба; born August 10, 1977, Tula, Russia) is a Russian politician and a deputy of the 8th State Duma.
+Viktor Victorovich Dzyuba (Виктор Викторович Дзюба; born 10 August 1977) is a Russian politician and a deputy of the 8th State Duma.
 In March 2006 he became a member of the United Russia.
-On March 14, 2010, he was elected deputy of the Tula City Duma of the 4th convocation.
+On 14 March 2010 he was elected deputy of the Tula City Duma of the 4th convocation.
 Four years later, he was re-elected for the 5th convocation.
 In 2016 he successfully ran for the 7th State Duma from the Tula constituency.
 In 2017, he became one of the 100 most influential people of the Tula oblast.

 Since 2021, he has served as a deputy of the 8th State Duma.

+Legislative activity

+From 2016 to 2019, during his tenure as a deputy of the 7th State Duma, he co-authored 22 legislative initiatives and amendments to federal draft laws.

+Sanctions

+He was sanctioned by Canada under the Special Economic Measures Act (S.C.
+1992, c.
+17) in relation to the Russian invasion of Ukraine for Grave Breach of International Peace and Security, and by the UK government in 2022 in relation to Russo-Ukrainian War.